 Subsequently described solution approaches for the above listed problems will provide an overview of the conceived migration method.
-In-depth Sections are referenced.
+In-depth sections are referenced.

 1) Utilization Problem: Utilization cannot be planned generally since systems behave differently depending on their resources and further running processes.
-During the evaluation phase performed migration test runs having a preliminary defined static parallelization degree, verify this statement, which leads to the risk of both overloading a system and on the other, hand not utilizing idle resources.
-Derived from the relationship between utilization and response time described in Section 3-C, Figure 4 shows how the overall performance, in terms of response time, behaves at increasing parallelization degrees:
+We varified this statement during the evaluation phase by performing migration test runs that have a preliminary defined static parallelization degree.
+This leads to the risk of both overloading a system and on the other hand not utilizing idle resources.
+Derived from the relationship between utilization and response time described in Section III-C, Figure 5 shows how the overall performance, in terms of transfer time, behaves at increasing parallelization degrees:

-Figure 4.
+Figure 5.
 Expansion when Overloading the Storage System.

-By choosing the currently optimal parallelization degree adaptively at any time, HiPAS targets an optimal and dynamic utilization and, in this way, reduces the risk of utilizing the systems too much or not enough.
+By choosing the currently optimal parallelization degree adaptively at any time, HiPAS targets an optimal and dynamic utilization, which leads to the shortest possible transfer phase.
+In this way, we reduced the risk of utilizing the systems too much or not enough.
 Parallelization is implemented by means of background jobs started through the database scheduler.
 In this way, the yet manual task of finding the optimal parallelization degree for the respective system environment is intended to be done by HiPAS automatically and adaptively, implicating the ability to change this value dynamically during the whole transfer process.

-2) Knapsack Problem: From an amount of objects, defined by their weights and values, a subset with limited weight and maximum total value has to be chosen [9].
+2) Knapsack Problem: From an amount of objects, defined by their weights and values, a subset with limited weight and maximum total value has to be chosen [11].
 This knapsack problem reflects the challenge of choosing optimal combinations of different sized tables to transfer in parallel, since the available computing resources are limited.
 Large tables should be preferred in a way of starting their transfer at the beginning of the migration process, because a possible failure can require a restart of the table transfer thus delaying the whole migration when started too late.
 HiPAS circumvents the knapsack problem by dividing large tables into equal sized partitions, which can be transferred in parallel.
 This offers flexibility in scheduling the data transfer and dynamically adapting the current parallelization degree.

 3) Distribution Problem: Depending on the migration environment, the accruing work load can be distributed on multiple instances of a cluster.
 In terms of network bandwidth, multiple database links can be created on different physical network connections between the source and target system.
 In this case, HiPAS will distribute data to be transferred equally on the available database links in order to utilize the total available bandwidths.
 In case of a real application cluster (RAC), HiPAS distributes running transfer jobs on the available instances.
 Then the fact of the previously mentioned partitioning of large tables needs to be considered.
 We optimized the data buffers of the instances by distributing transfer jobs, which continue a large table, to the instance, which already transferred previous parts of the same table to avoid reloading the table into multiple buffers of different instances.
-The corresponding algorithm is explained in Section 7-D.
+The corresponding algorithm is explained in Section VII-D.